 Beneath the Lion’s Gaze is set in Ethiopia in the 1970s and revisits the last days of the Ethiopian monarchy and the brutal beginnings of the Derg, the socialist military junta that replaced it.
 The story focuses on the Hailu family as they struggle to make difficult choices within a political climate that grows increasingly complex and dangerous.
 Kirkus calls Beneath the Lion’s Gaze “an arresting, powerful novel that works on both personal and political levels.”

 “An extraordinary novel, which assembles a dauntingly broad cast of characters and, through them, tells stories that nobody can want to hear, in such a way that we cannot stop listening.”

-A Pushcart Prize nominee who was also named a “New Literary Idol” by New York magazine, Mengiste’s fiction and nonfiction can be found in The New Yorker, Granta, The Guardian, The New York Times, BBC Radio, and Lettre International, among other places.
+A Pushcart Prize nominee who was also named a “New Literary Idol” by New York magazine, Mengiste has written for The New Yorker, Granta, The Guardian, The New York Times, BBC Radio, and Lettre International, among other places.
 She was the 2013 Puterbaugh Fellow and a Runner-up for the 2011 Dayton Literary Peace Prize.